Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

    mcServer.playlists.savePlaylist(playlist, successCallback, errorCallback);
    ```

-4. To get information about playlists:
+4. To get information about playlists, you can use the following:
-    1. use the `getAllPlaylists()` method:
+    * To get the entire play list information, use the `getAllPlaylists()` method:

         ```javascript
         function successCallback(playlists) {